sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 1. Add your custom content.
 Make sure to include the [[unsubscribe]]({{root_url}}/ui/sending-email/create-and-manage-unsubscribe-groups/) tag to test and send your campaign.

-<br> For more information about customizing your campaign, see [Using the Design Editor]({{root_url}}/ui/sending-email/editor/#the-design-editor) or [Using the Code Editor]({{root_url}}/ui/sending-email/editor/#the-code-editor).
+For more information about customizing your campaign, see [Using the Design Editor]({{root_url}}/ui/sending-email/editor/#the-design-editor) or [Using the Code Editor]({{root_url}}/ui/sending-email/editor/#the-code-editor).

-1. Once you’ve finished editing your campaign, you can see what it looks like by clicking **Preview**.
+3. Once you’ve finished editing your campaign, you can see what it looks like by clicking **Preview**.

-1. To send a test email, enter the email address(es) you want to send your campaign to, and then click **Send Test**.
+4. To send a test email, enter the email address(es) you want to send your campaign to, and then click **Send Test**.
 Please note, in order to send your test email and any subsequent live campaigns, you must have, at a minimum, a verified sender, subject line, and unsubscribe group or link included.

-1. If you would like to test the effectiveness of your email subject or content, you can set up an A/B test.
+5. If you would like to test the effectiveness of your email subject or content, you can set up an A/B test.
 For more information, see [A/B Testing]({{root_url}}/ui/sending-email/a-b-testing/).

-<A NAME="recipients" /> 1.
-Select which contacts will receive your email by clicking the **Send To** dropdown under **Recipients**.
+6. Select which contacts will receive your email by clicking the **Send To** dropdown under **Recipients**.

 <call-out>